Civic Engagement: How to Get Involved While Protecting Your Mental Health

 Protect Your Mental Health When Getting Involved

-Civic engagement can have downsides when it comes to mental health.
+Although civic engagement can have positive effects on your mental well-being, it also can have downsides.
 Some student activists have reported stress and emotional and physical exhaustion as a result of their involvement.
-Working toward major changes in our systems and institutions can be frustrating and disheartening, and there are times when it may feel hopeless.
 Be sure to practice self-care and take breaks as needed to avoid burnout.
 By engaging thoughtfully and intentionally, you can make a difference in your community and find a deeper sense of purpose.

-Still, civic engagement can have positive effects on your mental well-being.
 Here are additional steps you can take to protect yourself:

 - Set boundaries around time.
 No matter how good the cause you’re volunteering or canvassing for, try to set limits to your engagement so it doesn’t interfere with school, work, relationships, and other things that are important to you.
-Keep up with hobbies and activities that interest and recharge you outside of your activism work.
+Keep up with hobbies and activities that interest and recharge you outside of your civic-engagement work.

 - Have reasonable expectations.
 You may find it helpful to set goals for your civic engagement efforts, but don’t put too much pressure on yourself to change the world.
-Making lasting change takes time and collective effort.
+Making lasting change takes time and group effort.
 Remind yourself you’re doing important work, but it’s not all up to you to fix the problem you’re trying to solve.

 - Prepare for pushback.
 If you anticipate family members or peers criticizing your efforts because they don’t agree with the greater cause, it can be helpful to have conversation tips handy.
 Learn more about having tough family conversations so you feel calm and confident next time you’re together.